ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ---
 path: "/portfolio/pwa-quanto"
 date: "2019-05-04"
-type: "frontend backend production"
+type: "frontend dataviz backend production"
 name: "PWA Quanto"
-intro: "Get handle on where your time goes.
-PWA Quanto time measurement tool will make it easy."
+intro: "Get a handle on where your time goes with this time management tool for the smartphone."
 pics:
   [
     ../../images/projects/pwa-quanto-charts.png,